Writing the source files

 --[[[end]]]

-Finally, a compact form can be used for single-line generators.
-The begin-code marker and the end-code marker can appear on the same line, and all the text between them will be taken as a single Python line:
+Finally, a compact form can be used for single Python lines.
+The begin-code marker and the end-code marker can appear on the same line, and all the text between them will be taken as one Python line:

 // blah blah